believetech-orw/chicago-public-school-api/README.md

 The CSV file contains a list of schools that match the criteria specified by each filter in the Python script.

-Not being from Chicago, we found this very helpful in whittling down the list of CPS high schools that would be a good match for our kid.
+Not being from Chicago originally, my wife and I found this very helpful in whittling down the list of CPS high schools to consider for our kid.
 If you look at all the data returned, you can tweak the python script to filter on all kinds of information about the schools.

 Hope this helps other parents discovering the Chicago Public Schools system